 Aurora borealis explained: causes, typical locations, and how it differs from Paris illuminations

-Causes lie in solar wind streams carrying charged particles toward earths atmosphere; collisions with atmospheric molecules excite atoms, releasing light in waves across oval curtains.
-Colors turn toward greens, pinks, and violets; greens originate from oxygen at 100–300 km, red from high-altitude oxygen, violet from nitrogen, with those hues turning based on altitude and density.
+Causes lie in solar wind streams carrying charged particles toward earth's atmosphere; collisions with atmospheric molecules excite atoms, releasing light in waves across oval curtains.
+Colours turn toward greens, pinks, and violets; greens originate from oxygen at 100–300 km, red from high-altitude oxygen, violet from nitrogen, with those hues turning based on altitude and density.

 Practical steps: assemble a compact table of conditions, watch last-minute updates, and plan around a new moon for darker skies.
 Dress warmly in several layers, wear sturdy boots, and carry a tripod for steady night shots.
-Bring a camera with wide-angle lens and settings tuned for long exposures; in post, focus on bringing out colors as they turn across the oval horizon.
-Those choices increase the chances of a memorable, excellent sighting that travelers love, whether you stay near beaches or wander between monuments during september in sweden.
+Bring a camera with wide-angle lens and settings tuned for long exposures; in post, focus on bringing out colours as they turn across the oval horizon.
+Those choices increase the chances of a memorable, excellent sighting that travellers love, whether you stay near beaches or wander between monuments during September in Sweden.

 The Eiffel Tower's Illuminations – Paris Nighttime Lighting Tips">